axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 Back in the AdminConsole configure your device (see next step).
 When done click **Save + Clone** to use the current configuration as a template for the next device.

 Repeat until you've configured all your devices.

+## Configuration of devices

+There are several preferences you can configure to control the overall functionality of the RaceCommittee App.
+All these options can be configured either via remote configuration (see above) or on the device itself.
+The remote configuration is fetched on selecting an event in the event selection screen.
+If there is a configuration stored on the server for the target device, it will overwrite the corresponding options in the device's local configuration.